kibisilicate/debstrap-rs/docs/debstrap.8.md

 **internal**\
 \ \ \ \ \ \ \ \ Dependencies are resolved internally by **debstrap**.
-    Currently, it can only use the first suite, component, architecture, and mirror.

 **none**\
 \ \ \ \ \ \ \ \ Does not perform any dependency resolution, uses the initial package set as the target package set.